Tips for Integrating 3D Components into 2D Schematic Drawings in AutoCAD

 AutoCAD offers a variety of plugins and add-ons that can enhance your ability to integrate 3D components into 2D schematics.
 Some of these tools offer advanced features for 3D to 2D conversion, automated layer management, and enhanced annotation capabilities.
 Exploring these plugins can provide additional efficiency and flexibility in your design process.

-One popular add-on is the AutoCAD Electrical toolset, which includes specialized features for creating electrical schematics with integrated 3D components.
+One popular add-on is the AutoCAD Electrical toolset, which includes specialised features for creating electrical schematics with integrated 3D components.
 This toolset can be particularly useful if you work in the electrical engineering field, where combining 2D schematics with 3D components is common.

 8. Review and Collaboration